-There are a limited number of studies that have used the JD-R model on samples of oncology healthcare workers.
-Oncology healthcare workers are among the categories with the highest levels of Job Demands (Costeira et al. 2022; Wazqar 2018), and the latter are generally positively related to burnout and negatively to job satisfaction (Adil & Baig 2018); in particular, high cognitive and job demands are associated with a higher level of burnout and, in turn, lower level of job satisfaction (e.g., Lazarescu et al. 2018).
-Other studies have shown that Job Resources are positively related to job satisfaction and other positive outcomes (e.g., Bakker et al. 2007).
+There are a limited number of studies that have used the JD-R model on samples of oncology healthcare workers, despite they are considered among the categories with the highest levels of job demands (Costeira et al. 2022; Wazqar 2018), burnout and dissatisfaction (Adil & Baig 2018; Lazarescu et al. 2018).

 Job Resources and the role of Perceived Organization Support